tanyalai/tanyalai.github.io/about.md

 		<ul style="font-family: Poppins-Light;" type="disc" class="aboutw">

 			<li>I love performing music, particularly playing the double bass in orchestral and small ensemble settings.
-I've performed with the Michigan Pops Orchestra, AMIS Orchestra (Association for Music in International Schools), APAC Orchestra (Asia Pacific Activities Conference), and in the pit orchestra for my high school's musicals (Once Upon a Mattress, Addams Family, Oklahoma, and Curtains). </li>
+I'm currently part of the Michigan Pops Orchestra and one of
+            my fave pieces to play was <a href="https://www.youtube.com/watch?v=XbMRpoawVjM" target="_blank">The Prince of Egypt</a></li>

 			<br>
-			<li>I'm obsessed with stationery.
-Currently, I'm enjoying the company of my trusty Uni Kuru Toga Mechanical Pencil with a self-sharpening, auto-rotating lead function</li>
+			<li>I like listening to instrumental music or music with lyrics in languages I don't
+            understand.
+My top genres are japanese jazz fusion, jazztronica, and jazz.
+Compare Spotify tastes with me <a href="https://musictaste.space/request/blue-marinade-197" target="_blank">here</a></li>
 			<br>
-			<li>I enjoy playing rpg, simulation, and puzzle games, such as the Pokémon series and Puzzles and Dragons.
-My primary platform is my iPhone–I have over 330 apps and 65% to 75% are games</li>
 		</ul>
 		<br>
 		</div>